Anurag561-tech/Predictive-Modeling-for-Falcon-9-First-Stage-Landing-Success-/README.md

 # Predictive Modeling for Falcon-9 First Stage Landing Success
-### _Predict if SpaceX Falcon 9 first stage will land successfully after rocket launch._

-In this capstone project, we aim to predict whether the Falcon 9 first stage will land successfully.
-SpaceX advertises Falcon 9 rocket launches at $62 million, significantly cheaper than competitors who charge upwards of $165 million per launch.
-Much of this cost saving is due to the reusability of the Falcon 9 first stage.
-By predicting successful landings, we can estimate launch costs and provide valuable insights for companies bidding against SpaceX.

-## Data Collection and Wrangling
-### _Objectives_
-- Write Python code to manipulate data in a Pandas DataFrame.
-- Convert a JSON file into a Pandas DataFrame.
-- Create and share a Jupyter notebook on GitHub.
-- Define and formulate real-world business problems using data science methodologies.
-- Load, clean, and analyze a dataset to extract meaningful insights.

-## Exploratory Data Analysis (EDA)
-### _Objectives_
-- Utilize RESTful APIs and web scraping to gather data and convert it into a DataFrame.
-- Create scatter plots and bar charts using Python and Pandas.
-- Conduct exploratory data analysis by manipulating data and executing SQL queries.
-- Visualize data to identify patterns and guide the modeling process.

-## Interactive Visual Analytics and Dashboards
-### _Objectives_
-- Build interactive dashboards using Plotly Dash to analyze launch records.
-- Develop interactive maps with the Folium library to analyze launch site proximity.
-- Implement features such as pie charts, scatter plots, and distance calculations on interactive maps.

-## Predictive Analysis (Classification)
-### _Objectives_
-- Use machine learning to predict Falcon 9 first stage landing success.
-- Split data into training and test sets, and perform hyperparameter tuning for SVM, Classification Trees, and Logistic Regression.
-- Evaluate and select the best-performing model based on test data to improve business efficiency.
+This project aims to predict whether the SpaceX Falcon 9 first stage will successfully land after a rocket launch.
+SpaceX offers Falcon 9 launches at a significantly lower cost than its competitors, largely due to the reusability of the Falcon 9 first stage.
+By accurately predicting landing success, we can estimate launch costs and provide valuable insights for companies bidding against SpaceX.

+## Project Objectives

+### 1. Predictive Modeling for Falcon 9 First Stage Landing Success
+- **Goal:** Predict the likelihood of a Falcon 9 first stage successfully landing after launch.
+- **Significance:** SpaceX charges $62 million per launch compared to competitors who charge upwards of $165 million.
+The cost savings stem from the reusability of the first stage.
+By predicting landing success, we can help estimate costs and enhance business strategies.

+### 2. Data Collection and Wrangling
+- **Data Manipulation:** Write Python code to manipulate data within a Pandas DataFrame.
+- **Data Conversion:** Convert JSON files into Pandas DataFrames.
+- **Data Sharing:** Create and share a Jupyter notebook on GitHub for collaborative purposes.
+- **Business Problem Formulation:** Define and formulate real-world business problems using data science methodologies.
+- **Data Preparation:** Load, clean, and analyze datasets to extract meaningful insights.

+### 3. Exploratory Data Analysis (EDA)
+- **Data Gathering:** Utilize RESTful APIs and web scraping techniques to gather relevant data.
+- **Data Visualization:** Create scatter plots and bar charts using Python's Pandas and Matplotlib libraries.
+- **SQL Queries:** Perform exploratory data analysis by manipulating data and executing SQL queries to identify patterns.
+- **Pattern Identification:** Visualize data to guide the machine learning modeling process.

+### 4. Interactive Visual Analytics and Dashboards
+- **Dashboard Development:** Build interactive dashboards using Plotly Dash for analyzing SpaceX launch records.
+- **Interactive Maps:** Develop interactive maps with the Folium library to examine launch site proximity and other geographical insights.
+- **Feature Implementation:** Incorporate features like pie charts, scatter plots, and distance calculations on interactive maps to enhance data analysis.

+### 5. Predictive Analysis (Classification)
+- **Machine Learning Models:** Use machine learning techniques to predict Falcon 9 first stage landing success.
+- **Data Splitting:** Split data into training and test sets, and perform hyperparameter tuning for models such as SVM, Classification Trees, and Logistic Regression.
+- **Model Evaluation:** Evaluate the performance of models and select the best-performing model based on test data, aimed at improving business efficiency.

+## Project Structure

+- **Data Collection and Wrangling Notebooks:**
+  - `jupyter-labs-spacex-data-collection-api.ipynb`
+  - `labs-jupyter-spacex-Data wrangling.ipynb`
+- **Exploratory Data Analysis Notebooks:**
+  - `edadataviz.ipynb`
+  - `jupyter-labs-webscraping.ipynb`
+  - `jupyter-labs-eda-sql-coursera_sqllite.ipynb`
+- **Interactive Dashboard and Visualization Notebooks:**
+  - `Build an Interactive Dashboard with Plotly Dash.ipynb`
+  - `6.Space-X Launch Sites Locations Analysis with Folium.ipynb`
+- **Machine Learning Prediction Notebook:**
+  - `SpaceX Machine Learning Prediction.ipynb`
+- **Presentation:**
+  - `Data Science-Capstone-Presentation.pdf`

+# SpaceX Falcon 9 First Stage Landing Prediction

+This project aims to predict whether the SpaceX Falcon 9 first stage will successfully land after a rocket launch.
+SpaceX offers Falcon 9 launches at a significantly lower cost than its competitors, largely due to the reusability of the Falcon 9 first stage.
+By accurately predicting landing success, we can estimate launch costs and provide valuable insights for companies bidding against SpaceX.

+## Project Objectives

+### 1. Predictive Modeling for Falcon 9 First Stage Landing Success
+- **Goal:** Predict the likelihood of a Falcon 9 first stage successfully landing after launch.
+- **Significance:** SpaceX charges $62 million per launch compared to competitors who charge upwards of $165 million.
+The cost savings stem from the reusability of the first stage.
+By predicting landing success, we can help estimate costs and enhance business strategies.

+### 2. Data Collection and Wrangling
+- **Data Manipulation:** Write Python code to manipulate data within a Pandas DataFrame.
+- **Data Conversion:** Convert JSON files into Pandas DataFrames.
+- **Data Sharing:** Create and share a Jupyter notebook on GitHub for collaborative purposes.
+- **Business Problem Formulation:** Define and formulate real-world business problems using data science methodologies.
+- **Data Preparation:** Load, clean, and analyze datasets to extract meaningful insights.

+### 3. Exploratory Data Analysis (EDA)
+- **Data Gathering:** Utilize RESTful APIs and web scraping techniques to gather relevant data.
+- **Data Visualization:** Create scatter plots and bar charts using Python's Pandas and Matplotlib libraries.
+- **SQL Queries:** Perform exploratory data analysis by manipulating data and executing SQL queries to identify patterns.
+- **Pattern Identification:** Visualize data to guide the machine learning modeling process.

+### 4. Interactive Visual Analytics and Dashboards
+- **Dashboard Development:** Build interactive dashboards using Plotly Dash for analyzing SpaceX launch records.
+- **Interactive Maps:** Develop interactive maps with the Folium library to examine launch site proximity and other geographical insights.
+- **Feature Implementation:** Incorporate features like pie charts, scatter plots, and distance calculations on interactive maps to enhance data analysis.

+### 5. Predictive Analysis (Classification)
+- **Machine Learning Models:** Use machine learning techniques to predict Falcon 9 first stage landing success.
+- **Data Splitting:** Split data into training and test sets, and perform hyperparameter tuning for models such as SVM, Classification Trees, and Logistic Regression.
+- **Model Evaluation:** Evaluate the performance of models and select the best-performing model based on test data, aimed at improving business efficiency.

+## Project Structure

+- **Data Collection and Wrangling Notebooks:**
+  - `jupyter-labs-spacex-data-collection-api.ipynb`
+  - `labs-jupyter-spacex-Data wrangling.ipynb`
+- **Exploratory Data Analysis Notebooks:**
+  - `edadataviz.ipynb`
+  - `jupyter-labs-webscraping.ipynb`
+  - `jupyter-labs-eda-sql-coursera_sqllite.ipynb`
+- **Interactive Dashboard and Visualization Notebooks:**
+  - `Build an Interactive Dashboard with Plotly Dash.ipynb`
+  - `6.Space-X Launch Sites Locations Analysis with Folium.ipynb`
+- **Machine Learning Prediction Notebook:**
+  - `SpaceX Machine Learning Prediction.ipynb`
+- **Presentation:**
+  - `Data Science-Capstone-Presentation.pdf`

+## Results and Insights
+The project successfully demonstrated the ability to predict the Falcon 9 first stage landing success using various machine learning models.
+The most accurate model was identified through rigorous testing and hyperparameter tuning, offering valuable insights for optimizing SpaceX’s launch operations.
+During model evaluation test data accuracy of 83% was obtained.